-Warren Day is a landscape painter specialising in trees, forests and rural landscapes predominately of the Forest of Dean, Wye Valley and surrounding area showing paths and trackways, undergrowth and scrubland, a variety of deciduous and evergreen trees, and forms of integrated man-made activity.
+Warren Day is a landscape painter specialising in trees, forests and rural landscapes predominately of the Wye Valley, Forest of Dean and surrounding area showing paths and trackways, undergrowth and scrubland, a variety of deciduous and evergreen trees, and forms of integrated man-made activity.

 What distinguishes his work are the real earth samples that are integrated into the artwork adding texture and literally a piece of the scenery reinforcing the connection between the landscape and the painting.
 On closer inspection one can see small fragments of leaves, seeds and other organic matter within this ‘living painting medium’.
 Mixed media and acrylic gouache painting capture the exquisite and highly detailed beauty.